asyrjasalo/RESTinstance/README.md

     particular programming language nor development framework.
 Using RESTinstance requires little, if any, programming knowledge.
-It builts on long-term technologies with well established communities, such as HTTP, JSON (Schema), Swagger/OpenAPI and Robot Framework.
+It builts on long-term technologies with well established communities, such as HTTP, JSON (Schema), OpenAPI and Robot Framework.
 2.  **It validates JSON using JSON Schema, guiding you to write API tests to base on properties** rather than on specific values (e.g.
     "email must be valid" vs "email is foo@bar.com").
 This approach